 Unsolicited Email Marketing Campaign Tips

-If you want to know the open and click-through rate of any email campaign, choose a service that can track this information for you.
+In addition, if you do not receive a response to your initial email, you should not follow up with a second email, as the recipient is likely not interested.
+Also, if you want to know the open and click-through rate of any email campaign, choose a service that can track this information for you.

 Keep Your Solicitation Mailing Lists Small

 Unsolicited email lists should be small for two reasons: